Purging And Maintenance

 What line speeds can modern cable extrusion machines achieve?

 Modern single-layer insulation lines typically achieve 800–1,200 m/min for conductors under 2.5 mm².
 Multi-layer or larger conductor lines run at 200–400 m/min.
-Sai Extrumech's EEL 20 series achieves up to 1,200 m/min constructive line speed.
+Modern Sai Extrumech single-layer cable extrusion lines achieve constructive line speeds of 800–1,200 m/min for building wire (conductors under 2.5 mm²).
+Multi-layer power cable lines run at 200–400 m/min depending on conductor cross-section.

 What trends are driving high-speed cable extrusion in 2026?